20220718 – updated with some things I’ve learned since I wrote the original post.

 cd acme.sh

-./acme.sh --install --home /opt/acme.sh --config-home /opt/acme.sh --cert-home /opt/pki
+./acme.sh --install --home /opt/acme.sh --config-home /opt/acme.sh --cert-home /etc/pki

 # If you skip the logging out and back then everything still goes to ~/.acme.sh